freenas/freenas-docs/userguide/sharing.rst

    NFS and FTP, NFS will lock a file for editing by an NFS user, but a FTP user can simultaneously edit or delete that file.
 This will result in lost edits and confused users.
-Another example: if a volume is configured for both AFP and CIFS, Windows users may be confused by the extra filenames used by Mac files and delete the ones they don't understand; this will corrupt the files on the AFP share.
+Another example: if a volume is configured for both AFP and SMB, Windows users may be confused by the extra filenames used by Mac files and delete the ones they don't understand; this will corrupt the files on the AFP share.
 Pick the one type of share or service that makes the most